Careful with That Axe, Eugene

-The song became a live favourite for Pink Floyd.
-Live versions can be found on various releases, such as the live half of the double album Ummagumma and the film Pink Floyd: Live at Pompeii.
+The song became a concert favourite for Pink Floyd.
+Live recordings can be found on various releases, such as the live half of the double album Ummagumma and the film Pink Floyd: Live at Pompeii.
 It was performed sporadically after 1973, with a final one-off performance in 1977.
 Various versions, both live and studio recordings, were released as part of the 2016 box set The Early Years 1965–1972.

 Composition and recording

-The original studio recording was made at Abbey Road Studios in a single three-hour session on 4 November 1968 and produced by Norman Smith.
+Pink Floyd first attempted to record the piece in a Los Angeles studio on 22 August 1968, but this only resulted in a basic instrumental track and the session was abandoned.
+The second attempt was made at Abbey Road Studios, in a single three-hour session on 4 November and produced by Norman Smith.
 It was created as part of a desire for Pink Floyd to move on from the early Syd Barrett-written songs and produce new music, adding a more advanced dynamic range compared to a typical pop song, though drummer Nick Mason later admitted this was just "quiet, loud, quiet, loud again".
+The title has no specific meaning; keyboardist Richard Wright explained "We often pick titles that have nothing really to do with the songs".

-The music consists of a light, organ-based jam, with keyboardist Richard Wright using the Phrygian mode and an accompanying bass guitar playing just one tone (in this case, D) in octaves.
+The music consists of an organ-based jam and an accompanying bass guitar playing just one tone (in this case, D) in octaves.
 It starts off quietly, before settling into a soft backbeat.
 This leads up to a segue into the only lyrics: the title of the song, whispered; followed by bassist Roger Waters' inhaled-scream.
 The song becomes much louder and more intense before gradually settling down again.
 In the heavier parts and later, quieter parts, guitarist David Gilmour sings scat vocals in unison with lead guitar lines.
 It was one of the first extended instrumentals recorded by the group, which would be a recurring theme over the next five years.

 For the soundtrack to the film The Committee, recorded in early 1968, one piece has the band playing a long instrumental featuring a very similar riff.
-The song was re-recorded in December 1969 for the 1970 film Zabriskie Point and retitled "Come In Number 51, Your Time Is Up"..
-Director Michelangelo Antonioni had been interested in working with Pink Floyd after hearing "Careful with That Axe, Eugene", and the re-recording was placed in the film's climax where the heroine imagines a villa in Death Valley is exploding in slow motion.
+The song was re-recorded in December 1969 for the 1970 film Zabriskie Point, in a different key (E instead of D) and retitled "Come In Number 51, Your Time Is Up".
+Director Michelangelo Antonioni had been interested in working with Pink Floyd after hearing "Careful with That Axe, Eugene", and the re-recording was placed in the film's climax where the heroine imagines a villa in Arizona is exploding in slow motion.
 A further remake was attempted during the Zabriskie Point sessions, and was eventually released as "Explosion" on The Early Years 1965–1972 box, as part of the 1970: Devi/ation volume.